Lay a large number of photographs or images in front of your group.

 On a rare occasion, a large number of photographs/images may overwhelm the feelings of some people, so prepare for the emotions this debriefing strategy may evoke.

 – Randomly distribute three images to each person in your group.
 Allow two minutes for each person to mingle with the group for the purpose of trading images one for one with others.
-Each person’s goal is to end up with three images which they can share and wend into a story, in response to a question you have posed.
+Each person’s goal is to end up with three images that they can share and wend into a story, in response to a question you have posed.

 – Ask your group to consider all of the possible thoughts and emotions just one specific image provokes, from the good, the bad and the ugly.